sahithyandev/s3/src/content/docs/artificial-intelligence/04-rationality.md

 ## Omniscience

-An agent exhibits omniscience when it knows the actual outcomes of its actions and can act accordingly.
+An agent is omniscient **if** it knows the actual outcomes of its actions.
 An ideal case, and not a practical goal.
 Rational agent and omniscient agent are independent.

 It represents a hypothetical agent with complete knowledge of:
 - The environment's true state